wikimedia/mediawiki-extensions-GrowthExperiments/documentation/frontend/README.md

 ### Vite config

 VitePress uses Vite for building and serving the live GrowthExperiments docs site.
 Configuration can be overridden via `docs/vite.config.js`.
-For example, you can add [Vite plugins](https://vitejs.dev/plugins/) here.
+For example, you can add
+[Vite plugins](https://vitejs.dev/plugins/) here.

-Note than in the current setup the file does not exist and all VitePress defaults for vite are used. `vite.components.config.js` is NOT the docs site vite configuration and serves other purposes.
+Note than `vite.components.config.js` is NOT the docs site vite configuration and serves other purposes.
 See [Standalone demos](#Standalone_demos)